The Telling (film): Plot

 In the prologue, Brianna (Najarra Townsend), after being harshly rejected from a sorority, is found dead at a party from overdosing on prescription drugs and alcohol.
 Scrawled in lipstick on a nearby mirror are the words "You made me do this."

-One year later, the most exclusive and cruel sorority on campus, headed by Stephanie (Holly Madison), is in the final days of rush.
+One year later, the exclusive and cruel sorority on campus, headed by Stephanie (Holly Madison), is in their final days of rush.
 For their final task, the three remaining pledges are required to tell the scariest story they know.

 The first pledge, Tonya (Jessica Noboa), tells a true story she heard from a friend.
 In the story, Lily (Rebekah Kochan), is a beautiful blonde that lives with her boyfriend Tommy (Ryan Freeman) and his ex-girlfriend, Sarah, from England.
 Tommy works at a coffee shop, and finds a doll in a dumpster one day, which he brings home to Lily.
 At first, Lily thinks that Sarah has done something to the doll to mess with her.
 The doll kills Sarah first, stabbing her to death, then electrocutes Lily.
 The story ends with Tonya saying Tommy was convicted for the murders and was put away for life.
 The girls think that the story is good and take a shot.

 The second story, told by Phoebe (Stephanie Sanborn), is about a former A-list actress, Eva DeMarco (Bridget Marquardt), who wants to be back on top.
 So she accepts a role from an elusive filmmaker (John D'Aquino) in a desolate region in Romania.
 However, the film crew has a deadly secret.
 Eva is drugged and has a dream where she's in a jail cell and killed by an angel with black wings (Christine Nguyen).
 When she wakes up, she goes to a dinner party for the shoot of the movie, where she discovers that all of the crew members are dead, and that they make snuff films.
 Eva is killed and becomes the newest member of the group.
 Again, the sorority girls like Phoebe's story and take another shot.